Angola: Opposition unites against the government | DW | 24.05.2021

 Opposition leader Adalberto Costa Junior, seen here at a rally in Luanda, is also seeking support abroad

-The people are utterly frustrated.
-In fact, most Angolans now look back favorably on the 36-year rule of former president Jose Eduardo dos Santos and his powerful family in comparison to the current president.
+The people are deeply frustrated.
+In fact, most Angolans now look back favorably on the 36-year rule of Lourenco's predeccessor, former president Jose Eduardo dos Santos and his powerful family .

-Any observer of current developments in Angola knows that these claims are hardly exaggerated.
+Any observer of current developments in Angola knows the public discontent is justified.
 The situation in the country is dire, and the mood is increasingly tense.
 However, the government isn't solely to blame: External factors such as changes within the global economy and the pandemic have also left their mark.

 For Costa Junior, is it clear that in 2022, the MPLA — which has ruled continuously since the country gained independence in 1975 — must be voted out of office.
 And now is the time for the course to be set to achieve this.
 But how exactly?
 The opposition politician remained ambiguous on this point.

-One day later — on May 7, 2021 — UNITA's press spokesperson, Marcial Dachala, was more specific about the party's aims: They want to facilitate talks with all opposition movements in the country "who are pursuing the same goal," Dachala told DW.
+UNITA's press spokesperson, Marcial Dachala, is more specific about the party's aims: It wants to facilitate talks with all opposition movements in the country "who are pursuing the same goal," Dachala told DW.

 It's an open secret that UNITA has already held the first informal talks: Namely with prominent opposition politicians Justino Pinto de Andrade and Abel Chivukuvuku.